Skip to content

 npm uninstall -g codeteleport

-1. Remove the MCP server from Claude Code:
+1. Remove the MCP server from your agent — run the command matching your configured agent:

 Terminal window